thespaceofallpotential/common-x/README.md

 4. detail on approach & algorithmic extensibility *(& transformation)*, to handle different kinds of *"common-x"* problems

+5. a discussion on the *"ideal form"* of *"common-x solvers"*, including data-structures & hardware

-5. an account of the ways in which all "*problem-space problems*" are reformulable in terms of *"common-x"*; and a discussion on the approach and significance of reformulating problems to *"well-formed common-x"*
+6. an account of the ways in which all "*problem-space problems*" are reformulable in terms of *"common-x"*; and a discussion on the approach and significance of reformulating problems to *"well-formed common-x"*

-6. a discussion on the *"ideal form"* of *"common-x solvers"*, including data-structures & hardware

 > Practical demonstrations:
 > - [generation 1: basic substring — *(natural language)*](./src/generation_1.ts)
 > - generation 2: substring — *(DNA)*
-> - generation x: subsequence
+> - generation ...: subsequence
+> - generation ...: artefacts
+> - generation ...: problem-space reformulation
 >
 > Solvers *(generation 1)*:
 >  - [Brute Force Runner](./src/gen_1/runners/bruteForceRunner.ts) | [Solver](./src/gen_1/solvers/BruteForceSolver.ts)